shrikrishna97/Computational-Thinking/Week-2/FlowchartToPseudocode.md

     .

-    **Step 7** Go back to step 2 ( we also want to write the from step 2 to step 6 needs to be repeated again and again, which is not written in flow chart )
+    **Step 7** Go back to step 2 ( we also want to write that from step 2 to step 6 needs to be repeated again and again, which is not written in flow chart )

 ---